site-mobile-logo

 Solid Drawing Animation is the 8th principle of animation.
 Read our blog to learn about this 8th principle in detail along with some useful examples.

 Animation is a complex technique, and it’s essential to understand its language.
-The two pioneers of animation, Ollie Johnston and Frank Thomas, created 12 principles of animation back in the 1930s.
-However, they were first introduced in The Illusion of Life: Disney Animation, the greatest book in animation history.
+The two pioneers of animation, Ollie Johnston and Frank Thomas, created 12 principles of animation in 1981 in The Illusion of Life: Disney Animation, the greatest book in animation history.

 All these principles adhere to the fundamental laws of physics.
 Moreover, these principles also account for appeal and emotion.